ASE-HS18-purple/thingy-doc-purple/functional/Thingy devices configuration.md

 In case the user provides a location already configured, the device id related to the provided location will be updated.
 However, this is a corner case and considering the nature of the location the chances to occur are very low.

+In case the device id of any of the thingy devices has changed (typically in system restart) the user is responsible for updating the device id of the respective configuration.
+Also, the user can delete the configuration.